-- 1. Double-check that the parking brake and/or brake lever lock is engaged. - 2.
-Swing your right leg over to the left side of the seat. - 3.
-Step to the ground on the left side of the ATV.
+- 1. Double-check that the parking brake (lever lock) is engaged. - Swing your right leg over to the left side of the seat. - Step to the ground on the left side of the ATV.

 General Maintenance

 NOTE: Proper maintenance of the ATV is extremely important for the safe operation and optimum performance.
 Follow the Maintenance Schedule and all ensuing maintenance instructions/information.